-The Darri Track is another Ku-ring-gai Chase bushwalk that’s never appeared particularly appealing, as it follows a fairly thin “finger” of Ku-ring-gai Chase National Park that juts out into suburban St Ives, eventually meeting the Warrimoo Track.
+The Darri Track is a local bushwalk that’s never been particularly appealing, as it follows a fairly thin “finger” of bushland reserve that juts out into suburban St Ives, eventually meeting the Warrimoo Track.
 (The word ‘Darri’ means ‘track’ or ‘foot’ in the local Aborginal dialect; ‘Warrimoo’ translates as ‘eagle’).

-I’m starting the walk near the end of Toolang Road, rather than the very start of Darri Track at the end of Bedford Avenue, as this makes a more convenient start and end point for a loop walk.
+As I’m putting together a guide to all the trail in Ku-ring-gai Chase, I need to see what this bushwalk is really like.
+I’m starting the bushwalk near the end of Toolang Road, rather than the very start of the Darri Track at the end of Bedford Avenue, as this makes a more convenient start and end point for a loop walk.
 I join the Darri Track just after crossing Cowan Creek.

 The track is a wide fire trail here as it rises above Cowan Creek.